 The company is the UK market leader in paper reprocessing with eight sites in the UK.
 It is extending this capability into recycling a wide range of dry materials.

-The new Southampton MRF can sort up to 200,000 tonnes a year of paper, plastics, metals and glass rom both households and businesses.
+Per year, the new Southampton MRF can sort up to 200,000 tonnes of paper, plastics, metals, and glass from both households and businesses.
 It uses the latest technology, such as high speed near infrared technology, to produce high quality recycled material.
 Bales of recycled waste are loaded onto trucks, which then proceed to the site’s weighbridge.
-If the vehicle is overloaded it must return to have bales removed.
+If the vehicle is overloaded, it must return to have bales removed.

-In addition, if it is badly underloaded then it will also return to have bales added since SCA Recycling pay for freight by load rather than weight.
+In addition, if it is badly underloaded then it will also return to have bales added since SCA Recycling pays for freight by load rather than weight.

 “Weighing is a critical part of our operation and we need to avoid or minimise downtime.
 We already use Avery Weigh-Tronix to maintain and service our weighing equipment at our other seven sites and have decided to use them for both the weighbridges and the forklift truck scales at our new Southampton site.”